withastro/docs/src/pages/en/guides/publish-to-npm.md

 Once you have your package ready, you can publish it to npm!

 To publish a package to npm, use the `npm publish` command.
-If that fails, make sure that you've logged in via `npm login` and that your package.json is correct.
+If that fails, make sure that you have logged in via `npm login` and that your package.json is correct.
 If it succeeds, you're done!

 Notice that there was no `build` step for Astro packages.
 Any file type that Astro supports can be published directly without a build step, because we know that Astro already supports them natively.
 This includes all files with extensions like `.astro`, `.ts`, `.jsx`, and `.css`.

 If you need some other file type that isn't natively supported by Astro, you are welcome to add a build step to your package.
-This advanced exercise is left up to you.

 ## Showcase

-We highly encourage the use of sharing what you create, and we really do love seeing what our talented Astronauts create.
-Come and share what you create with us in our [Discord](https://discord.gg/YQRVveAgED) or tweet them [@astrodotbuild](https://twitter.com/astrodotbuild)
+We encourage you to share your work, and we really do love seeing what our talented Astronauts create.
+Come and share what you create with us in our [Discord](https://discord.gg/YQRVveAgED) or mention [@astrodotbuild](https://twitter.com/astrodotbuild) in a Tweet!